juliuste/vbb-change-positions/readme.md

 ```json
 {"station":"900000045102","stationName":"Heidelberger Platz","fromLines":["S42","S46"],"fromStation":"900000044101","fromStationName":"Hohenzollerndamm","fromPosition":1,"toLines":["U3"],"toStation":"900000045101","toStationName":"Rüdesheimer Platz","toPosition":1,"samePlatform":false}
 ```
 ### Additional guidelines

+#### Parallel lines

+There's a common situation where multiple lines run in parallel for a few stations in a row, like `S41/S42` and `S46` between `Westend` and `Neukölln` or `S1` and `S2` between `Yorckstraße` and `Bornholmer Straße`.
+A general rule of thumb for this case is that only if it's your last chance to change between two lines at a station, this specific interchange scenario should be mapped.
+To give you a few examples:

+- `Neukölln` should be mapped for `S42@Hermannstraße -> S45/S46/S47@Köllnische Heide`, `S45/S46@Hermannstraße -> S42@Sonnenallee` and `S41/S42@Sonnenallee <-> S45/S46/S47@Köllnische Heide`, making 4 interchange scenarios.
+(For simplicity, I ignored the `U7` in this example, that should be mapped as well, of course).
+- `Westend` should be mapped for `S46@Messe Nord/ICC -> S41@Jungernheide`, because the S46 terminates here, making it the last possible point of interchange.
+No other interchanges should be mapped for this station, though.
+- `Plänterwald` should not be mapped at all, because it's not your *last chance* to change between any of the lines running there.
+- `Priesterweg` should be mapped for 4 scenarios: `S2@Südkreuz -> S25/S26@Südende`, `S25/S26@Südkreuz -> S2@Attilastraße` and `S2@Attilastraße <-> S25/S26@Südende`
+- `Heidelberger Platz` should be mapped for interchanges `S41/S42/S46 <-> U3`, but not for interchanges like `S41 -> S46` or even `S41 -> S42`
+- `Flughafen Berlin-Schönefeld` Even though technically the last station to "change" between `S9` and `S45`, no interchanges should be mapped since **both** lines terminate here.
+For places where only one line terminates while the others continue, see the `Westend` example.

+#### Other

 - If you're not too sure about the exact position on the platform, just take one of `0`, `0.5` or `1` that fits best, in order to prevent us from having data that seems really accurate but actually isn't.
 - For interchange nodes with multiple names, station buildings and therefore multiple IDs, like `Messe Nord/ICC` and `Kaiserdamm`, use the ID for the **arrival** station. (*not strictly enforced yet, CLI doesn't support this atm*)